MARPF: Multi-Agent and Multi-Rack Path Finding: Experiments

 Second, we compared the initially proposed method (\textit{ILP-only}) with the acceleration method (\textit{CA*-ILP}).
-In the sparse environment (Fig. \ref{exp2_makespan}(a)), \textit{CA*-ILP} exhibited a shorter total calculation time compared with \textit{ILP-only}; however, its makespan was larger. \textit{CA*-ILP} divides the paths into several parts, each easier to solve, thereby reducing the overall calculation cost compared to \textit{ILP-only}.
-However, because the waypoints in \textit{CA*-ILP} are not always optimal, its makespan exceeded that of the global optimal solution by \textit{ILP-only}.
+In the sparse environment (Fig. \ref{exp2_makespan}(a)), \textit{CA*-ILP} exhibited a shorter total calculation time compared with \textit{ILP-only}; however, its makespan was larger. \textit{CA*-ILP} divided the paths into several parts, each easier to solve, thereby reducing the overall calculation cost compared to \textit{ILP-only}.
+However, because the waypoints in \textit{CA*-ILP} were not always optimal, its makespan exceeded that of the global optimal solution by \textit{ILP-only}.

 In the dense environment (Fig. \ref{exp2_makespan}(b)), the makespan of \textit{CA*-ILP} was smaller than \textit{ILP-only}, and the total calculation time of \textit{CA*-ILP} was considerably shorter than \textit{ILP-only}.
-In the dense environment, the computation cost was higher than in the sparse environment, and \textit{CA*-ILP} was more effective in calculating time.
-In all experiments \textit{ILP-only} found the feasible solution within the time limit of 1200 s; however, \textit{ILP-only} does not always find the good feasible solution within the time limit.
-As a result, the average makespan of \textit{CA*-ILP} was smaller than \textit{ILP-only}.
+In the dense environment, the computation cost was higher than that in the sparse environment, and \textit{CA*-ILP} was more effective in calculating time.
+In all the experiments, \textit{ILP-only} found a feasible solution within the time limit of 1200s; however, \textit{ILP-only} did not always find a good feasible solution within the time limit.
+Consequently, the average makespan of \textit{CA*-ILP} was smaller than \textit{ILP-only}.